 Coming off the success of Wonder Woman, Carter was an in-demand performer, fronting variety television specials, guest-starring and doing promotional work.
 Her relationship with Altman deepened and the couple wed in 1984.
 With Carter working from Los Angeles and Washington-insider Altman from D.C., the decision of where to call home presented itself.
 For Carter, the answer came easily.

-READ More: How to Install FFmpeg on Windows
+READ More: How to Heal Broken Bones

 “I had a large body of work already,” Carter recalled to People.
 “I spent a lot of time on movie sets – and that is being said in a way right now that I’m grateful for it – but I didn’t have a lot of substance in my life.”